Getting SSDI Benefits with Seizure Disorder

 Social Security Disability Insurance (SSDI) benefits can help people who suffer from seizure disorders get the help they need to live a long and healthy life.

-If you are suffering from epileptic seizures, please contact the Norfolk social security lawyers at Kalfus & Nachman PC online or by dialing one of our convenient Virginia offices at (855) 880-8163 today.
+If you are suffering from epileptic seizures, please contact the Virginia lawyers at Kalfus & Nachman PC online or by dialing one of our convenient Virginia offices at (855) 880-8163 today.